Specifications of Disney Wish

 - Edge Lounge (11-14 yo teens-only club area, with a giant video wall, interactive games, Internet)

 - Goofy's Sports Deck (Walking Track, Jogging Track, 9-hole Mini-Golf Course, Virtual sport gaming simulators, combined sports court (volleyball-basketball-tennis), Ping Pong/Foosball tables)

 - Radio Studio (live radio programs for Disney Wish itinerary-related news and onboard events)

-- Outlook Bar (retreat area with a piano and full bar; hosts weddings receptions).
+- Outlook Bar (retreat area with a piano and full bar; hosts wedding receptions).